Hawaiian Airlines offers change-fee waivers for Japan flights due to Typhoon Hagibis

 As a powerful typhoon bears down on Japan, numerous air carriers, including Hawaiian Airlines, are canceling flights.

-Hawaiian Airlines canceled flights to and from Narita International as well as Haneda Airport today and Saturday due to Typhoon Hagibis, but is offering change-fee waivers for those who need to re-book.
+Hawaiian Airlines canceled flights to and from Narita International as well as Haneda Airport today due to Typhoon Hagibis, but is offering change-fee waivers for those who need to re-book.

 Travel waivers are available for Hawaiian Airlines or its codeshare flights for travel involving Haneda, Narita, Kansai and Itami airports between today and Saturday, the airline said today.